watersnaily/RGB-D-3D-object-detection-based-real-time-monitoring-system-in-an-agile-production-environment/README.md

 │   │   │   ├── rgb
 ```
 Put the data into the corresponding folders, and then run the corresponding program to train the model.

+### Usage
+First start the Azure Kinect ROS Driver node, which will publish sensor data,
+and then run `object_detector/src/detection_realtime.py` for object detection.

+## object detector cpu
+This is the cpu version of object detector, which can be used on devices without gpu.
+Its training data, models, and usage methods are consistent with the gpu version.
+It is slightly different in terms of environmental requirements, Pytorch and detectron2 require cpu version, and do not require CUDA.